Central America and Tropical Andes Coordinator

 Dr. Chris Jordan is GWC’s point person for Central America and oversees GWC’s Nicaragua and Global Tapir Programs.
 Much of his work focuses on developing conservation solutions in the politically complex indigenous territories of Central America, such as Nicaragua’s Indio Maíz Biological Reserve.
 Chris is also an adjunct assistant professor in the Department of Fisheries and Wildlife at Michigan State University and a member of the steering committee of the IUCN SSC Tapir Specialist Group.

 Chris received a B.S. in Wildlife Conservation and B.S. in Spanish with a Latin American Studies certificate from the University of Massachusetts in Amherst, where he worked on species monitoring projects for marbled salamanders, box turtles, wood turtles, spotted turtles, Puritan tiger beetles, and more.
 He then received his Ph.D. from Michigan State University from the department of Fisheries and Wildlife.
-In addition to his work with GWC, Chris has worked since 2014 through a collaborative agreement with Panthera as a supervisor of their Nicaragua program.
+In addition to his work with GWC, Chris has worked since 2014 through a collaborative agreement with Panthera to supervise work in Nicaragua and assist with site security collaborations regionally.

 - Ph.D.
 Michigan State University, USA Ph.D.
 Fisheries and Wildlife